Danger-XD/BoilerPlates/README.md

 # BoilerPlate
-The standard boilerplates of HTML and CSS with Js <br>
+The standard boilerplates of HTML, CSS and Js <br>
-Clone this repo and start your crafting on websites
+Fork or Clone this repo and start crafting your websites